1978 Yugoslavian parliamentary election

 Parliamentary elections were held in Yugoslavia between 10 March and 10 May 1978 through a complicated delegate system which selected delegates to local, republic, and federal assemblies.
+They were the final federal elections held before the death of Josip Broz Tito.

 Background

 The elections were the second held under the new constitution adopted on 31 January 1974.
 It provided for a bicameral Assembly with a 220-member Federal Chamber and an 88-member Chamber of Republics and Provinces.

 Electoral system

 The members of the Federal Chamber represented three groups; self-managing organisations, communities and socio-political organisations.
 Thirty members were elected from each of the six republics and 20 from the two autonomous provinces, Kosovo and Vojvodina.

 In March, voters elected representatives of basic labour organisations.
 These in turn elected the Communal Assemblies in early April.
 The Communal Assemblies then elected the members of the Federal Chamber.

 The members of the Chamber of Republics were elected by the Assemblies of the six republics and provinces, with each republic electing 12 members and Kosovo and Vojvodina electing eight each.
 Members were elected in a period ending on 10 May.